okayteakay/MLSA_Social_Projects/Blog_posts.md

 ## What constitutes this technology?

-When we think of mixed reality probably the very first thing we think of is the headset the HoloLens2.
+When we think of mixed reality probably the very first thing we think of is the headset - the HoloLens2.

 <img src="https://github.com/okayteakay/MLSA_Social_Projects/blob/main/images/hololens.gif" width="380">

-That is a core part of it.
-But the analysis is actually being done in the back-end with a powerful platform on Azure called Microsoft Mesh and that allows us to be able to create the three-dimensional images, pull the data from different sources and be able to provide that level of interactivity in immersive nature.
-Additionally, Microsoft Mesh interfaces not just with the HoloLens but a variety of other types of technology tools such as PCs and mobile devices and other virtual reality headsets.
-So we can create an ecosystem of different types of devices that can be used by clinicians and patients as they are immersing themselves or working with individuals that are in the immersed environments.
+That is the core part of it.
+But the analysis is being done in the back-end with a powerful platform on Azure called Microsoft Mesh.
+It allows us to be able to create three-dimensional images, pull data from different sources and be able to provide that level of interactivity in immersive nature.
+Additionally, Microsoft Mesh interfaces not just with the HoloLens but with a variety of other types of technology tools such as PCs and mobile devices and other virtual reality headsets.
+So, we can create an ecosystem of different types of devices that can be used by clinicians and patients as they are immersing themselves or working with individuals that are in the immersed environments.

 <img src="https://github.com/okayteakay/MLSA_Social_Projects/blob/main/images/mr.png" width="380">